-Eric Pals joined the faculty of Flintridge Sacred Heart Academy in La Cañada Flintridge, California in 2010.
-He teaches Advanced Placement European History and Modern World History, and served as Chair of the Social Studies Department, 2013-2021.
-Eighty percent (80%) of his students have passed the College Board AP exams and become eligible for credit at universities across the country.
+Pals joined the faculty of Flintridge Sacred Heart Academy in La Cañada Flintridge, California in 2010.
+He taught Advanced Placement European History and Modern World History through 2023, and served as Chair of the Social Studies Department, 2013-2021.
+Seventy-seven percent (77%) of his students passed the College Board AP exams and became eligible for credit at universities across the country.

 Los Angeles County Museum of Art

 Beginning in 1987, Pals served as Coordinator, Modern and Contemporary Art Department at the Los Angeles County Museum of Art (LACMA), working for renowned curator Stephanie Barron.
 He participated in organizing several exhibitions including "Degenerate Art": The Fate of the Avant-Garde in Nazi Germany, in 1991-92 (traveled to the Art Institute of Chicago; Smithsonian Institution, Washington, DC; Deutsches Historisches Museum, Berlin) (awarded Best Museum Exhibition, 1991 by the International Association of Art Critics, American Section) and Exiles and Émigrés: The Flight of European Artists from Hitler in 1997.
 He coordinated the loan checklist and acquisition of photographs for the "Degenerate Art" exhibition catalogue, which received the George Wittenborn Book Award from the Art Libraries Society of North America in 1991.